 - Mascot Racer

-- Power Copying: With a full meter, you can use your Muppet's special power, which varies with each Muppet and lasts for five seconds.
+- Power Copying: With a full meter, you can use your Muppet's special power, which varies with each Muppet, lasts for five seconds, and collects their vehicles for you to use for your character.
 Not all of these are equal though in terms of stalling.
 Most special powers simply stop all the others from moving (e.g., Rizzo, Rowlf); a few (e.g., Miss Piggy, Kermit, Beaker) merely reduce movement; and some (e.g., Doozer, Gonzo, Fozzie, Animal) turn the racers around, so they're occasionally pointing in the wrong direction when the power finishes.

 - Shamu Fu: One of the available weapons is a fish you can shoot straight in front of you.